bioinfo-ucsd/BISB-Bootcamp-softeng/README.md

     ```bash
     # stage your changes
-    git add bootcamp/core/student_${xx}.py bootcamp_module09/core/tests/test_student_${xx}.py
+    git add bootcamp/core/student_${xx}.py bootcamp/core/tests/test_student_${xx}.py
     # commit with an informative message
     git commit -m "ENH make count_substring case insensitive"
     ```

-### 4. Adding a new feature to the repository
+### 3. Adding a new feature to the repository

-*If you get to this step with fewer than 20 minutes left in the activity, go ahead and skip to the "**Opening a Pull Request**" section*
+*If you get to this step with fewer than 20 minutes left in the activity, go ahead and skip to the "**4.
+Opening a Pull Request**" section*

 In this section you will add a new feature to the repository.

 You should create a file called `bootcamp/contrib/student_${xx}` where you can implement your new feature.

 Once you have done this, you can repeat the steps above in the **Modifying the behavior of an existing feature in the repository**, except with a twist: you get to decide what your function does.

 A few guidelines that will help us moderate the activity:

 - Please do not import any modules that are not a part of the base python installation (e.g., no `numpy` etc.)
 - Please keep your new feature to fewer than 10 lines of code.
-- Make sure you run the test suite and style checks locally *before* advancing to "**Opening a Pull Request**"
+- Make sure you run the test suite and style checks locally *before* advancing to "**4.
+Opening a Pull Request**"

-### 5. Opening a Pull Request
+### 4. Opening a Pull Request

 After you have made all of the changes you have made (and committed them with `git commit`, you should push them to GitHub